mikefowler/mikefowler.github.io/_posts/2012-02-15-is-device-friendly-development-a-responsibility.md

 layout: article
 title: Is device-friendly development a responsibility?
 category: thoughts
+excerpt: I got to thinking the other day: is developing device-friendly websites a responsibility of the developer?
 ---
-I got to thinking the other day: is developing device-friendly websites a responsibility of the developer?<!-- more --> If it's not now, will it ever be?
+I got to thinking the other day: is developing device-friendly websites a responsibility of the developer?
+If it's not now, will it ever be?

 This is an issue that I think is worth talking about.
 I'd like to hear some other opinions as I think through this myself.
 I'll start with some thinking points and then wrap it together at the end.